Compliance Orders

 Introduction

-Each jurisdiction plans programs to accomplish this task, and each jurisdiction records these programs in a document called a Source Reduction and Recycling Element (SRRE).
-The jurisdiction officially adopts a SRRE, and carries out these programs in order to meet the 50 percent requirement.
+• Each jurisdiction plans programs to accomplish this task and records these programs in a Source Reduction and Recycling Element (SRRE).

-If the California Department of Resources Recycling and Recovery (CalRecycle) determines that jurisdiction is not adequately carrying out its SRRE, CalRecycle places that jurisdiction on a compliance order (PRC 41825) to rectify the situation.
+If JACE determines that a jurisdiction is not adequately carrying out its SRRE, CalRecycle may place that jurisdiction on a compliance order (PRC 41825) to rectify the situation.

-• Decide that, even though the waste diversion requirement has not been met, the jurisdiction’s program implementation efforts are sufficient to warrant “good-faith effort” status; or
+• Decide that, even though the waste diversion requirement has not been met, the jurisdiction’s program implementation efforts are sufficient to warrant “good faith effort” status; or

 • Place the jurisdiction under a compliance order (PRC 41825).